sirmaestro/show-us-what-you-got/README.md

 This is a CSS challenge.
 Open the index.html file in a browser.
 Edit only the `main.css` file to make the page look like the image below.

 - Preferably do not edit the index.html file
-- Extra points if the result is responsive!

 ![example4.1.png](images/example4.1.png)